Asymptotic Syzygies of Weighted Projective Spaces: Main Results

 Lemma \ref{lem:lastBqd} states that row $n+1 = 3$ of the Betti table must extend as far right as possible (i.e. through column $N-n$).
-In this setting, $N = 12$ (since $S$ has $13$ total variables), so we guarantee that row 3 of the Betti table extends through column 10.
-As is stated in the discussion following the lemma, this bound is sharp as no row can extend past column 10.

-Since, $n+1$ is odd, Lemma \ref{lem:secondLastBqd} yields that the second row must extends through column 10 as well.
-Again, since this is the maximal column, this bound must also be sharp.

-Lastly, we can use Lemma \ref{lem:genBqd} to compute $B_1(5)$.
-Plugging into the formula given in the lemma, we have
+In this setting, $N = 12$ (since $S$ has $13$ total variables), so we guarantee that row $3$ of the Betti table extends through column $10$.
+Since, $n+1$ is odd, Lemma \ref{lem:secondLastBqd} yields that row $2$ must extend through column $10$ as well.
+Lastly, we can use Lemma \ref{lem:genBqd} to compute $B_1(5)$:

-Thus, we guarantee the first row of the Betti table extends at least through column 8.
+so that row $1$ of the Betti table must extend at least through column $8$.

-If we compare these results with the Betti table provided in Table \ref{tab:BettiTable}, we see that each row actually terminates at these locations. \end{example}
+The Betti table for this example (Table \ref{tab:BettiTable}), shows that each row terminates at exactly these locations. \end{example}

-Combining this example with Example \ref{ex:Fq5}, we get a complete picture of the nonzero Betti entries for the 5th Veronese embedding of $\mathbb{P}(1,1,2)$.
-Notably, even though our methods only guarantee $\beta_{i, i + q} \neq 0 $ for $F_q(d) \leq i \leq B_q(d)$ (and we used specific monomials to compute $F_q(d)$ and $B_q(d)$), these bounds are sharp for this example, providing further evidence towards Conjecture \ref{conjecture}.
+If we momentarily take for granted that the nonzero blocks corresponding to the monomials used to compute $F_q(d)$ and $B_q(d)$ overlap (which is shown in the next section), combining the above example with Example \ref{ex:Fq5} gives a complete picture of the Betti table.
+Notably, the bounds found for the left and right-most nonzero Betti entries of each row are sharp, providing further evidence towards Conjecture \ref{conjecture}.

-\begin{remark} These methods are particularly useful in cases where computing the Betti table is too time-consuming, even for a computer.
-This happens more often than one might think; for example, the 7th Veronese embedding of $\mathbb{P}(1,1,1,2)$ already exceeds the computational capabilities of Macaulay2, despite having relatively small $n$ and $d$ values. \end{remark}
+\begin{remark} The methods described in this article are particularly useful in cases where computing the Betti table explicitly is too time-consuming.
+This happens often; for example, the $7$th Veronese embedding of $\mathbb{P}(1,1,1,2)$ already exceeds the computational capabilities of Macaulay2. \end{remark}